fabriqnetwork/specular/docker/README.md

 Sequencer will listen HTTP on port `4011` and WS on port `4012`.
 Note: if the sequencer container does not show up under `docker ps` then run `docker logs sequencer` to debug.

+Remember to delete `geth` folder under `specular-datadir` on every restart.

 ## Run sequencer with block explorer

 ```bash